rockettheme/docs/Docs/joomla/templates/oculus/demo_override.md

 ---
-title: Stratos: Recreating the Demo - Template Settings
+title: Oculus: Recreating the Demo - Template Settings
-description: Your Guide to Recreating Elements of the Stratos Template for WordPress
+description: Your Guide to Recreating Elements of the Oculus Template for WordPress
-breadcrumb: /joomla:Joomla/templates:Templated/stratos:Stratos
+breadcrumb: /joomla:Joomla/templates:Templated/oculus:Oculus

 ---

 Template Settings
 -----
 One of the most important central features of any Gantry Template is the ability to be set up within the Template Settings menu.
-These settings can be adjusted by navigating to **Administration -> Stratos Template**.
+These settings can be adjusted by navigating to **Administration -> Template Manager -> Oculus Template**.
 To replicate the demo, the main changes being made will happen within the Style, Gizmos, Layouts, and Advanced tabs.

 ![][demo25]